GU-CLASP/LARP/cfp.markdown

 considered for the non-archival track.
 The format for non-archival submissions is the same for both long and short papers.
 Non-archival papers will also undergo peer review.

+Poster abstracts
+---

+We invite researchers to submit poster proposals in the above areas of interest.
+Poster submissions are non-archival.
+This is a great opportunity to get feedback on work in progress or to present previously published work to a new audience.
+Posters should be submitted by September 13th, 2024, anywhere on earth.
+Notifications of acceptance will be sent out by September 16, 2024.
+Poster abstract submissions should be PDF files and use the LaTeX or Word templates provided for ACL submissions (https://github.com/acl-org/acl-style-files).
+Abstraccts should not exceed 2 pages plus references and be submitted via the softconf system at: https://softconf.com/n/MILLing2024/.
+Accepted posters will be presented at the conference poster session.

 Concurrent Submissions
 ----